December 19, 1854

 The last two attackers fare no better, as Capt.
 Davis dispatches them both with ease (they are weakened by their wounds from previous raids).

-As the gunpowder and dust clears, one lone fighter has bested nearly a dozen of the worst “lawless ruffians” California has to offer, with eight of the would-be robbers dead and three desperately wounded (all three will die from their wounds).
+As the gunpowder and dust clears, one lone fighter has bested nearly a dozen of the worst “lawless ruffians” California has to offer, with seven of the would-be robbers dead and four desperately wounded (all four will die from their wounds).
 The three remaining outlaws flee for their lives.

 Ignoring his own wounds, Capt.
-Davis removes his shirt and tears it in strips to take care of Dr. Sparks.
+Davis removes his shirt and tears it in strips to help out Dr. Sparks and wounded robbers.

-As three more armed men come up the trail, Davis leaps to James McDonald’s body and retrieves his dead friend’s revolver, shouting, “Halt!”
+When three more armed men come up the trail, Davis leaps to McDonald’s body and retrieves his dead friend’s revolver, shouting, “Halt!”

 To his relief, the three turn out to be members of a mining hunting party camped a mile distant, on a creek running into the North Fork of the American River.
 While out hunting, they saw the entire fight from a nearby hilltop.